mlindgren/blog-archive/source/_posts/2015-09-07-observations-from-three-years-in-america.markdown

 have to overcome to be successful.
 Nevertheless, I'm glad the ideal exists.
 Other countries often go too far in trying to protect citizens from everything that could possibly harm them, regardless of whether or not anyone consents to the "protection."
 The United States has its own overreaches of this sort, of course, but it's still better than most.
+For instance, it would be
+<span style="text-decoration: line-through">almost unthinkable</span> difficult and unpopular[^censorship]
-For instance, it would be almost unthinkable to censor broad swaths of the Internet here,
+to censor broad swaths of the Internet here,
 [as is done in the UK](https://en.wikipedia.org/wiki/Internet_censorship_in_the_United_Kingdom).
 I also think the American attitude toward individual freedoms (along with the autonomy of states